Will Europe ride populist wave? Visual guide

 The party finished second in 118 of the 650 parliamentary contests.
 However, it only gained one seat in the House of Commons because of the UK's first-past-the-post system.

-UKIP's personal record of 3,881,099 votes came at a time when immigration into the country was at its highest rate since the turn of the century.
+UKIP's personal record of more than 3.8 million votes came at a time when immigration into the country was at its highest rate since the turn of the century.

 UKIP has since become a major influence in the political scene, giving a voice to those frustrated with the perceived "Westminster elite," now under new leader Paul Nuttall.